Many people love how ivy plants look, and this makes them want to keep them indoors.

 The problem with this is that ivy plants are sort of notoriously hard to keep indoors for many people.
-They can be a bit finicky, but that doesn’t mean that ivy plants can’t thrive as indoor houseplants.
+They can be a bit finicky, but that doesn’t mean that they can’t thrive as indoor houseplants.

 Keep reading to learn about several potential reasons why ivy plants can die.
-This should give you a better understanding of what has been happening each time you lose an ivy plant.
+This should give you a better understanding of what has been happening each time you lose one of these plants.

 1 – Improper Lighting

-Your ivy plant is going to do best when it is positioned in medium light, but some ivy plants can do well in bright light settings as well.
+Your ivy plant is going to do best when it is positioned in medium light, but some can do well in bright light settings as well.
 If you want to play it safe, then you should probably go with medium light.

-Some types of ivy plants will feature white variegation on the leaves, and these plants do better with indirect sunlight.
-If your ivy plants have pure green leaves, then they might do better in direct sunlight.
+Some types will feature white variegation on the leaves, and these plants do better with indirect sunlight.
+If your ivy plants have pure green leaves, they might do better in direct sunlight.

 Remember that light issues can easily kill plants if you aren’t paying attention.
-If your ivy plant gets too little light, then it could wither and die.
+If your ivy plant gets too little light, it could wither and die.

 2 – Watering Your Ivy Plant Too Much

 Ivy plants don’t do well when they get more water than they need, and you might have become overzealous during your watering sessions.
-You need to wait until the top two inches of soil are dry to the touch before you go through with watering ivy plants.
+You need to wait until the top two inches of soil are dry to the touch before you go through with watering them.

 Your ivy plant would do better if it was allowed to dry out a little more.
 Waiting to water it for a bit too long will be much less problematic than watering it too often.

 When you water your ivy plant too much, it can wind up causing the leaves to turn brown.
 You might also notice that the edges of the leaves will become quite dry, and this can trick some plant owners into thinking that it needs more water.

 3 – Humidity Issues

 Humidity issues have the potential to cause your ivy plant to die, too.
 Ivy plants really enjoy humid weather, and keeping an ivy plant in a dry environment is going to be counterproductive.

-You can mist your ivy plants every so often as a way to give them the humidity that they need.
+You can mist your ivy every so often as a way to give them the humidity that they need.
 It’s also possible to invest in a humidifier that will keep your home nice and humid during the winter.

 4 – Hot Weather

 Hot weather can actually cause your ivy plants to shrivel up and die if you don’t take the right steps.
 These are plants that do better in slightly cooler temperatures, and this means that the hottest days of summer can be tough on them.

 This might be slightly cooler than you normally keep the temperature in your home set at.
 Be mindful of the temperature recommendations for ivy plants so that you don’t accidentally kill them.

 You could also try keeping ivy in rooms that are cooler than the rest of your house.
 Some rooms might be on the cooler side, and this will make them places where your ivy will be able to thrive.

 5 – Pest Issues

 Pest issues can kill ivy plants as well, and this can be very problematic.
-If you accidentally let your ivy plant get too dry, then it could attract pests such as spider mites.
+If you accidentally let your plant get too dry, it could attract pests such as spider mites.

-This is really an annoyance because you know that you can’t water your ivy plant too much or it will create problems.
+This is really an annoyance because you know that you can’t water your ivy too much or it will create problems.
 It means that you need to do your best to get things right to avoid attracting pests.

 The only issue is that your ivy plant could have already taken a turn for the worse before you noticed the spider mites.
 Ivy plants can pretty easily die from pest infestations, and you’ll want to catch any issues as early as you can.

 Take Care of Your Ivy

 Take care of your ivy so that you can continue to enjoy it for a long time.
-It might be a bit tough to care for ivy plants sometimes, but they are really nice to have around.
+It might be a bit tough to care for these plants sometimes, but they are really nice to have around.